-- 5. Edge-Cloud requirements:

-- a) Latency;

-- b) Jitter;

-- c) Bandwidth;

-- d) The relevant geographical area for data privacy purposes.

-- 6. Type of application instantiation:

-- a) Static: the application shall be deployed in several edge sites based on Application Provider's requirements and the operator's deployment criteria.
-The application shall be deployed upfront (independently of the UC's request).

-- b) Dynamic: when a UC requests an application, the application shall be deployed in the selected edge location (triggered by UNI request(s)).

-- c) Based on capacity: criteria to define if there needs to be an instance per user or one instance per specific number of users. - 7.
-Policies that allow the Application Provider to manage circumstances where user conditions do not comply with the deployment criteria. - 8.
-Support for telemetry information from the operator. - 9.
+- 5. Edge-Cloud requirements: - a) Latency; - b) Jitter; - c) Bandwidth; - d) The relevant geographical area for data privacy purposes. - 6.
+Network Capability requirements, for example, but not limited to - a) QoS (e.g. Linux Foundation CAMARA project QoD / L4S / URSP /DSCP / etc.) - b) Connectivity Events - c) Network-based location - d) Network statistics - e) Network analytics - 7.
+Type of application instantiation: - a) Static: the application shall be deployed in several edge sites based on Application Provider's requirements and the operator's deployment criteria.
+The application shall be deployed upfront (independently of the UC's request). - b) Dynamic: when a UC requests an application, the application shall be deployed in the selected edge location (triggered by UNI request(s)). - c) Based on capacity: criteria to define if there needs to be an instance per user or one instance per specific number of users. - 8.
+Policies that allow the Application Provider to manage circumstances where user conditions do not comply with the deployment criteria. - 9.
+Support for telemetry information from the operator. - 10.
 Policy control concerning support of stateful and stateless applications.